linus-jansson/btd6farmer/README.md

 <a name="issues"/>

-## Issues
+## Having issues with the bot?
-If you find any bugs or have any suggestions for improvements please create an issue or pull request!
+If you have any issues with the bot, find any bugs or have any suggestions for improvements, please create an issue or create a pull request!

 <a name="contributing"/>